-2000 IAFWA Public Attitudes Toward Trapping Survey Page 11 33.
-Do you approve or disapprove of trapping wild anima clothing?
-(READ SCALE AS NECESSARY; PROMPT FOR DEGREE) (CHECK ONLY ONE ANSWER) als for fur FUR 9:8 1.
+2000 IAFWA Public Attitudes Toward Trapping Survey Page 10 30.
+Do you approve or disapprove of trapping to help control certain wildlife populations so that they do not become too numerous and destroy wildlife habitat?
+For example, some animals can cause coastal wetland erosion which may destroy the habitat of other species.
+(READ SCALE AS NECESSARY; PROMPT FOR DEGREE) POPULATE 9:5 (CHECK ONLY ONE ANSWER) 1.
 Invalid answer.
 Select another.
-(GO TO 2.
+(GO TO QUESTION 30) 2.
 Strongly approve 3.
 Moderately approve 4.
 Neither approve nor disapprove 5.
 Moderately disapprove 6.
 Strongly disapprove 7.
-Don't know QUESTION 33) 34.
-What about trapping as a way for individuals to main (READ SCALE AS NECESSARY; PROMPT FOR DEGREE) (CHECK ONLY ONE ANSWER) ke money?
-MONEY 9:9 1.
+Don't know 31.
+Do you approve or disapprove of trapping to reduce damage to crops and gardens?
+(READ SCALE AS NECESSARY; PROMPT FOR DEGREE) CROP 9:6 (CHECK ONLY ONE ANSWER) 1.
 Invalid answer.
 Select another.
-(GO TO 2.
+(GO TO QUESTION 31) 2.
 Strongly approve 3.
 Moderately approve 4.
 Neither approve nor disapprove 5.
 Moderately disapprove 6.
 Strongly disapprove 7.
-Don't know QUESTION 34) 35.
-What about trapping as part of a biological study?
-(READ SCALE AS NECESSARY; PROMPT FOR DEGREE) (CHECK ONLY ONE ANSWER) 1.
+Don't know 32.
+Do you approve or disapprove of trapping to reduce damage to human property?
+(READ SCALE AS NECESSARY; PROMPT FOR DEGREE) PROPERTY 9:7 (CHECK ONLY ONE ANSWER) 1.
 Invalid answer.
 Select another.
-(GO TO ( TUDY 9:10 2.
-Sciency approve 3.
+(GO TO QUESTION 32) 2.
+Strongly approve 3.
 Moderately approve 4.
-Neither approve nor disapprove 5.
-Moderately disapprove 6.
+Neither approve nor disapprove

+5. Moderately disapprove 6.
 Strongly disapprove 7.
 Don't know